woutcorijn/Random-Laugh-Track/README.md

 <br>
 https://github.com/markondej/fm_transmitter
 <br><br>
-clone the fm_transmitter repository.
+clone the fm_transmitter repository in the Random-Laugh-Track folder.
 ```
 git clone https://github.com/markondej/fm_transmitter
 ```
-Next follow the install steps in "How to use it" on the fm_transmitter repo.<br>
+Next follow the install steps in "How to use it" on the fm_transmitter repository.<br>
 (make sure you have a jumperwire on GPIO4 that acts as an antenna).<br>
 https://github.com/markondej/fm_transmitter